liudoubletian/MZINBVA/README.md

 ```r
 res.t <- data.pro(est_m,nodes=3) ### Wald test based on a variational sandwich covariance matrix
 ```
-* `data` : a list including observed microbiome data and covariates
+* `data` : a data frame that includs observed microbiome count data and covariates
-* `est_m` : a list of the estimated model parameters and variational parameters
+* `est_m` : a list of estimated model parameters and variational parameters
 * `nodes` : the required nodes for the parallel

 # Example